baffoure9/main_portfolio/README.md

 # Welcome to My Portfolio

-Hi there! 👋 I'm **[Your Name]**, a self-taught software developer with a strong passion for building creative and efficient solutions.
+Hi there! 👋 I'm Emmanuel Baffour Awuah, a self-taught software developer with a strong passion for building creative and efficient solutions.
 Over the past 3-4 years, I've been on an exciting journey of learning, experimenting, and growing in the world of software development.

 ## About Me
-- 💻 I specialize in **[your key skills, e.g., web development, JavaScript, React, Node.js]**.
+- 💻 I specialize in **web development, JavaScript, React, Node.js & python**.
 - 🚀 I enjoy working on projects that solve real-world problems and push me to learn new technologies.
 - 📚 My learning journey has been fueled by online resources, hands-on projects, and a relentless curiosity.